Bobby Murray (musician)

-Bobby Murray (born June 9, 1953) is an American electric blues guitarist, songwriter and record producer who has played in Etta James' backing band for twenty three years, performed on three Grammy Award winning recordings with James and B.B.
+Bobby Murray (born June 9, 1953) is an American electric blues guitarist, songwriter and record producer, who played in Etta James' backing band for 23 years, performed on three Grammy Award winning recordings with James and B.B.
 King and released four solo albums.
 In 2011, the Detroit Blues Society granted Murray their Lifetime Achievement Award.
 Murray currently leads his own band in Metro Detroit and has won several Detroit Music Awards.
 His latest solo recording, Love Letters From Detroit, was released in 2021 and was granted the Outstanding Blues Recording of the Year at the Detroit Music Awards.

 His guitar playing was mainly influenced by Albert Collins and B.B.
 King.
 Murray currently resides in White Lake, Michigan, United States.

 Life and career

 Murray was born on a US Air Force base in Nagoya, Japan to a Japanese mother and an Irish father.
 Growing up in a military family, he was later raised in Tacoma, Washington.
 Murray attended the same high school as Robert Cray and they engaged Albert Collins to play at the school's graduation party.

 Murray started his musical career playing in blues clubs in the San Francisco Bay Area, having originally formed an ensemble that became Robert Cray and the Crayolas.
 Throughout the 1970s and 1980s, Murray supplied guitar backing for Frankie Lee, Sonny Rhodes, Mark Naftalin, and many others.
 He performed frequently with Albert Collins, Charlie Musselwhite, Otis Rush, Jimmy Witherspoon and John Lee Hooker.
 In 1988, Murray joined Etta James' backing ensemble, the Roots Band, performing with James for over 20 years.
 He also played and/or recorded with Albert King, Johnny "Guitar" Watson, Taj Mahal, Percy Mayfield, Sugar Pie DeSanto and Lowell Fulson.